Accessibility best practices

-This documentation is intended for .NET Framework developers who want to use the managed UI Automation classes defined in the System.Windows.Automation namespace.
+This article is intended for .NET Framework developers who want to use the managed UI Automation classes defined in the System.Windows.Automation namespace.
 For the latest information about UI Automation, see Windows Automation API: UI Automation.

 Implementing the following best practices in controls or applications will improve their accessibility for people who use assistive technology devices.
 Many of these best practices focus on good user interface (UI) design.
 Each best practice includes implementation information for Windows Presentation Foundation (WPF) controls or applications.
 In many cases, the work to meet these best practices is already included in WPF controls.